jcaip/jcaip.github.io/temp.md

  Covington's D-rules
 - this is linear in time O(n), because it's just one pass through measured loss is basically Hamming loss.

+Phrase-structure / dependency parse trees

+Chomsky Normal Form - only alllows either two non-terminals or one-terminal.

+Parsing CNF grammars - CKY algorithm, parses as a matrix, every cell stores constituents found between i and j.

+O(n^3 * G)

+Finding the most probable parse tree - probabilty of a tree is the probability of its children:

+$$P(T) = \prod_{\tau \in T} P(\tau) $$

+Likelihood
+Inference (Decoding)
+Learning (Estimation)

+Grammar induction - learn the rules that make the sentence most probable.
+Generate more specific grammar rules using head word information.

+Dynamic oracle - use left most split, O(n^2) greedy algorithm.